sonamkshenoy/Events-Hosting/README.md

 Username:username
 Password:password

-The admin can add an event through the admin panel.
+The admin can add an event through the admin panel **through the section for "Category"**.
+On adding an event through this section, the event is automatically updated in the Events section too.
+To check a particular event, navigate to the "Events" section.
+To compare the various categories, navigate to "Categories" where the number of bookings for each event is shown beside the event name.
+For further details about the event and the users who have booked it, select the event and then, the "Edit" button beside it.

+Any changes made to a particular event will be reflected in both the Events and Category section.

 Also, the admin can see info of all the users who have booked a ticket for the event.

 **Note that the slug field should be small (5-8 characters) and **unique** since it will be used to generate a unique ID for each user who has booked a ticket.